Conditions of Carriage

 A single ticket is valid on a single journey between two points only.
 You cannot break your journey.

-A saver ticket purchased on board our vehicles, or from a PayPoint outlet, is valid for travel until the last service on the last day indicated on the ticket.
+A paper saver ticket purchased on board our vehicles, or from a PayPoint outlet, is valid for travel until the last service on the last day indicated on the ticket.
 For example, a 7 day ticket will be valid until the last service on the seventh day.

 Children 4 and under will travel free of charge when accompanied by an adult.